profLewis/geogg122/README.md

 The module will cover:

-    Introduction to programming
-    Introduction to linux environment
+* Introduction to linux environment
+* Computing in Python
-    Computing for image analysis
+* Computing for image analysis
-    Computing in Python
-    Computing for environmental modelling
+* Computing for environmental modelling
-    Data visualisation for scientific applications
+* Data visualisation for scientific applications

 ### Learning Outcomes

 At the end of the module, students should:

-    have a working knowledge of linux / unix operating systems and have the knowledge and confidence to obtain, compile and install commonly available scientific software packages have an understanding of algorithm development and be able to use widely used scientific computing software to manipulate datasets and accomplish analytical tasks have an understanding of the technical issues specific to image-based analysis, model implementation and scientific visualisation
+* have a working knowledge of linux / unix operating systems and have the knowledge and confidence to obtain, compile and install commonly available scientific software packages
+* have an understanding of algorithm development and be able to use widely used scientific computing software to manipulate datasets and accomplish analytical tasks
+* have an understanding of the technical issues specific to image-based analysis, model implementation and scientific visualisation

 ### Timetable

-The course takes place over 10 weeks in term 1, on Wednesdays usually from 10:00 to 13:00 (09:00-13:00 in t5he first two sessions) in the Geography Department Unix Computing Lab (PB110) in the [Pearson Building](http://www.ucl.ac.uk/estates/roombooking/building-location/?id=003), UCL.
+The course takes place over 10 weeks in term 1, on Wednesdays usually from 10:00 to 13:00 (09:00-13:00 in the first two sessions) in the Geography Department Unix Computing Lab (PB110) in the [Pearson Building](http://www.ucl.ac.uk/estates/roombooking/building-location/?id=003), UCL.
 Classes take place from the second week of term to the final week of term, other than Reading week.
 See UCL [term dates](http://www.ucl.ac.uk/staff/term-dates) for further information.

 ### Assessment